-A member of the UCF Athletics Hall of Fame, Sean Beckton is in his 13th year overall at UCF in 2013, where he served as the program's defensive backs coach from 2009-11 before taking over the wide receivers for the 2012 season.
-He is in the fifth year of his third stint as an assistant coach at his alma mater.
+A member of the UCF Athletics Hall of Fame, Sean Beckton is entering his 16th year overall at UCF as an assistant coach, and is in his third stint on the staff at his alma mater.
+He served as the program's defensive backs coach from 2009-11 before taking over the wide receivers from 2012-15.
+Beckton is now in charge of the tight ends while serving as recruiting coordinator for 2016.

-Instructing a young yet talented wide receiver corps in 2012, Beckton helped the Knights combine for 3,158 receiving yards and 28 touchdowns, marking the most in both categories since 2002.
-Sophomore J.J.
-Worton led the way with 44 catches, and classmate Rannell Hall had 631 yards to lift UCF to a 10-4 record, a Conference USA East Division crown and a win in the Beef 'O' Brady's Bowl.
+Instructing a young yet talented wide receiver corps in 2012, Beckton helped the Knights combine for 3,158 receiving yards and 28 touchdowns.
+Worton led the way with 44 catches, and Hall had 631 yards to lift UCF to a 10-4 record, a Conference USA East Division crown and a win in the Beef 'O' Brady's Bowl.

 The defensive backs once again shined in 2011 as UCF consistently ranked in the top-25 in the nation in passing defense.
 Cornerback Josh Robinson received a spot on the All-C-USA First Team for the second-straight season as he racked up 15 break-ups and two interceptions, and safety Kemal Ishmael led the Knights in tackles for the second year in a row with 81.

 Robinson went on to become UCF's 29th NFL Draft pick since 1987 when he was taken in the third round of the 2011 draft by the Minnesota Vikings.

 In 2010, Beckton's defensive backs were part of a team that enjoyed the finest season in school history.
 UCF went 11-3 overall, claimed the Conference USA Championship and defeated Georgia in the AutoZone Liberty Bowl.
 The win over the Bulldogs served as the Knights' first bowl win.
 UCF entered the national rankings for the first time during the campaign, and concluded the season ranked in the top 25 of both polls.